volatilityfoundation/volatility/README.txt

-mac_find_aslr_shift        - Find the ASLR shift value for 10.8+ images mac_ifconfig               - Lists network interface information for all devices mac_ip_filters             - Reports any hooked IP filters mac_keychaindump           - Gets memory maps of processes mac_ldrmodules             - Compares the output of proc maps with the list of libraries from libdl mac_librarydump            - Dumps the executable of a process mac_list_files             - Prints mounted device information mac_list_sessions          - Enumerates sessions mac_list_zones             - Prints active zones mac_lsmod                  - Lists loaded kernel modules
+mac_find_aslr_shift        - Find the ASLR shift value for 10.8+ images mac_ifconfig               - Lists network interface information for all devices mac_ip_filters             - Reports any hooked IP filters mac_keychaindump           - Recovers possbile keychain keys.
+Use chainbreaker to open related keychain files mac_ldrmodules             - Compares the output of proc maps with the list of libraries from libdl mac_librarydump            - Dumps the executable of a process mac_list_files             - Lists files in the file cache mac_list_sessions          - Enumerates sessions mac_list_zones             - Prints active zones mac_lsmod                  - Lists loaded kernel modules